ajaxbits/ds-migrator/README.md

 * [Requirements](#requirements)
 * [Contributing](#contributing)

-**Moves your existing on-prem DS deployment to CloudOne Workload security.
-Automatically.**

 ## Quickstart

-(Python3 only, has only been tested on =>3.7, so your mileage may vary)
+(Python3 only, has only been tested on => 3.7, so your mileage may vary)

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install dsmigrator.